-- According to the Advisory Committee on Immunization Practices recommendations, Japanese encephalitis (JE) vaccine is recommended for travelers to endemic areas who stay ≥1 month during the JEV transmission season.
-JE vaccine is also recommended for travelers to rural areas whose activities may increase the risk of JE virus exposure.
+- According to the Advisory Committee on Immunization Practices recommendations, Japanese encephalitis vaccine is recommended for people living in endemic areas.
+It is also recommended for travelers who plan to stay ≥1 month during the virus transmission season (see Chapter 3, Japanese Encephalitis).

 INFECTIOUS DISEASES NOT PREVENTED BY VACCINES

-Diarrhea and gastrointestinal diseases are common in long-term travelers residing in the tropics, and these people should be educated about the management of acute diarrhea, including rehydration, the use of antimotility agents, and empiric antimicrobial therapy.
-Prolonged diarrhea is more suggestive of a protozoal etiology.
+Because diarrhea and gastrointestinal diseases are common in long-term travelers, they should be educated about the management of acute diarrhea, including rehydration, the use of antimotility agents, empiric antimicrobial therapy, and when to seek care.

-HIV and sexually transmitted disease risks have increased in travelers and expatriates.
-Furthermore, the consistent use of condoms in expatriates is low (approximately 20%).
-Long-term travelers should be educated about the risk of HIV and sexually transmitted diseases in their destination.
+HIV and sexually transmitted disease risks are increased in travelers and expatriates, and the consistent use of condoms in expatriates is low (approximately 20%).
+Long-term travelers should be educated about the risk of HIV and sexually transmitted diseases in their destination, as well as preventive measures.
 The potential for occupational exposure to HIV is important to consider in health care workers; postexposure prophylaxis with highly active antiretroviral therapy and risk avoidance should be included in the pre-travel consultation (see Chapter 2, Occupational Exposure to HIV).